-How to Become a Nurse’s Aide
+How to Become a Nurse’s Aide - Training and Career Guide

 Nurses' aides (NAs) work under the supervision of nurses or physicians to address the most fundamental elements of a patient’s care.
 They feed, dress, bathe and groom patients, contributing enormously to their sense of normalcy and well-being.
-NAs are sometimes given more medically-oriented duties such as measuring and recording temperature, blood pressure, and other vital signs.
+NAs are sometimes given more medically oriented duties such as measuring and recording temperature, blood pressure, and other vital signs.
 Nurses' aides also assist with the administrative duties and record-keeping that accompany patient care.

 NA programs are located in some vocational/technical high schools, community colleges and independent healthcare training schools.
 Because of an increasing demand for NAs, many employers (particularly nursing facilities) and the American Red Cross also offer courses.
 The content in NA programs includes basic health concepts and skills training.
 Longer programs may include additional classes such as communication skills, nutrition and human anatomy and physiology.

-After completing a basic educational program, NAs can take additional specialized skills training that may include working with complex patient care technology or specializing in the care of particular age groups (such as the elderly).
-They may also take leadership and management classes to qualify for administrative positions.
-Some NA programs do not require a high school diploma or equivalent for admission, but in order to be certified as an NA, a high school diploma is required (see certification section below).
+After completing a basic educational program, NAs can take on additional training in specialized skills that may include working with complex patient care technology or specializing in the care of particular age groups (such as the elderly).
+Aspiring NAs may also take leadership and management classes to qualify for administrative positions.
+Some programs do not require a high school diploma or equivalent for admission, but in order to be certified as an NA, a high school diploma is required (see certification section below).

 Licensing and/or Certification

 Nurses’ aides do not need a state license to practice.
 Certification as a certified nurses’ aide/assistant (CNA), however, is an option (and a desirable one) for better job opportunities.
 In addition, many employers require NAs to be certified.